astrosica/astrosica/README.md

 🔭 Astrophysics research scientist with 8+ YOE in quantitative data-driven research and analysis <br>
 📚 PhD in Astronomy & Astrophysics + HBSc in Astronomy & Physics from the University of Toronto <br>
-🌄 Recently moved to Hamilton, Ontario for the hiking trails and waterfalls <br>
 📧 Email me at [jessicacampbell.astro@gmail.com](mailto:jessicacampbell.astro@gmail.com) <br>
 🙌 Connect with me on LinkedIn at [linkedin.com/astrosica](https://www.linkedin.com/in/astrosica/) <br>
 ⚡ Fun fact: I cross-stitch realistic astronomy observations on [Etsy](https://www.etsy.com/ca/shop/Astrostitches)